The Inheritance Nobody Talks About — Intentional LLC

 Wealth planning that doesn't account for this is not planning.
 It is optimization with blind spots.

-References to specific individuals, including Alex Murdaugh, Harold Varner III, the Vanderbilt family, Warren Buffett, Anderson Cooper, and LIV Golf participants, are for illustrative and educational purposes only and do not constitute endorsement or criticism of any individual's financial decisions.
+References to specific individuals, including Alex Murdaugh, Harold Varner III, Warren Buffett, and Anderson Cooper, are for illustrative and educational purposes only and do not constitute endorsement or criticism of any individual's financial decisions.
+The Price of Privilege by Madeline Levine, PhD is referenced for educational purposes.
+Intentional LLC has no affiliation with the author or publisher.